 The project provides for rehabilitation of approximately 2,500 feet per year.
 Based on recent projects, the construction cost is about \$250 per lineal foot.
 Including design, the estimated cost is \$700,000 per year (approximately one-third of one percent of the value of the entire collection system).
-The first several years of work will be completed FY 2012/13.
 This project relies upon the findings of video inspection to identify locations in need of replacement or rehabilitation each year.
 This project will be revised based upon the upcoming Sanitary Sewer Master Plan findings.